A (markets) journal of the plague year | MarketScreener

 JANUARY JITTERS

-The virus even wasn't the first thing that spooked the markets this year.
-The tone was set when an escalation of an oil market turf war between Saudi Arabia and Russia sent oil prices crashing over 5% on Jan 8.
+The coronavirus wasn't even the first thing that spooked the markets this year.
+The tone was set when an escalation of an oil market turf war between Saudi Arabia and Russia sent oil prices crashing more than 5% on Jan 8.

-Just days later though China's stock markets began to fall as a cluster of more than 50 pneumonia cases in Wuhan city sparked a warning from the WHO there could be a new SARS-like virus.
+Just days later, though, China's stock markets began to fall as a cluster of more than 50 pneumonia cases in Wuhan city sparked a warning from the WHO that there could be a new SARS-like virus.

-Oil continued to fall as traders were also now worrying about a drop in Chinese demand, but other major markets were not seriously affected until mid-February when it became clear the virus was rapidly spreading out of Asia.
+Oil continued to fall as traders began worrying about a drop in Chinese demand, but other major markets were not seriously affected until mid-February, when it became clear the virus was rapidly spreading out of Asia.

 Cue carnage.
-From February 20 to March 24 as Europe's big economies locked down, MSCI's 49-country world share index lost more than a third of its value haemorrhaging a staggering $18 trillion.
+From Feb.
+20 to March 24, as Europe's big economies locked down, MSCI's 49-country world share index lost more than a third of its value, haemorrhaging a staggering $18 trillion.

 (Graphic: Trillion dollar carnage -